heiniglab/scPower-Cell-Atlas/README.md

 <pre style="font-family:Menlo,'DejaVu Sans Mono',consolas,'Courier New',monospace">┏━━ 📰 Data-Descriptor
 ┃   ┣━━ 🧫 Cell-Level: scPower wrapper
-┃   ┃   ┣━━ code: main codes (.R and .Rmd) are contained here ┃   ┃   ┗━━ results: dataset specific ones (descriptive parameters, estimations, errors, dispersion function estimation, gamma linear fits, gene ranks, power results) and
+┃   ┃   ┣━━ code: main codes (.R and .Rmd) are contained here ┃   ┃   ┗━━ results: dataset-specific ones (descriptive parameters, estimations, errors, dispersion function estimation, gamma linear fits, gene ranks, power results) and
 ┃   ┃                general results either across all datasets or some general assumptions for a group of them are contained here.
 ┃   ┃
-┃   ┗━━ 🧬 Collection-Level: cellxgene scrapper with both puppeteer, Go and sfaira connection point ┃
+┃   ┗━━ 🧬 Collection-Level: cellxgene scrapper with both puppeteer, Go, and sfaira connection point ┃
 ┣━━ 🔬 Experimentation: consists of useful scripts I use during the development of the project, also for plotting things ┃